hove-io/navitia/documentation/slate/source/includes/realtime.md

 The delay can also be observed for every stop point of the journey with the same parameters in "stop_date_times".
 If the parameter "data_freshness" is set to "base_schedule", then "base_arrival_date_time"/"base_departure_date_time" = "arrival_date_time"/"departure_date_time".

 A list of the disruptions impacting the journey is also present at the root level of the response.
+In a disrupted section, `display_informations.links` contains an internal link to the concerned disruption in that list.

 <div></div>
 ### Departures